xapicohort/team-captivate-jslibrary/README.md

 Check out video available at [confernce call walk through](https://www.youtube.com/watch?v=VcpQhUK5ELE&feature=youtu.be) for a walkthrough (scrub to 6 minutes)

- 10/2 All versions of controller update to 1.0.1 to address a defect causing video statements to send.
+ 10/2 All versions of controller update to 1.0.1 to address a defect causing video statements to not send.

  10/3 All versions of controller updated to 1.0.2 to address a defect causing package to not load correctly from LMS - Added zip package to upload to LMS for testing to superWrapperScormv1 folder.
 Fixed variable naming convention problem exact capitilization for file names is critical to LMS success.